People are boycotting Uber again after CEO’s comments about a murdered journalist

 People are calling for another boycott of Uber after CEO Dara Khosrowshahi called Saudi Arabia’s killing and dismemberment of journalist Jamal Khashoggi “a serious mistake.”

 The ride-share company has two significant ties to Saudi Arabia.
-The Mideast country is Uber’s fifth-largest shareholder and Yasir Al-Rumayyan, managing director of the country’s Public Investment Fund, sits on San Francisco-based business’s board.
+The Middle Eastern country is Uber’s fifth-largest shareholder, and Yasir Al-Rumayyan, managing director of the country’s Public Investment Fund, sits on the San Francisco-based business’s board.

 “We’ve made mistakes too, right, with self-driving,” Khosrowshahi continued during the interview.
 “So I think that people make mistakes.
 It doesn’t mean that they can never be forgiven.”